DCPROGS/HJCFIT/documentation/source/api/cpp/occupancies.rst

     .. note::

-       The initial and final vectors are not quite as satifyingly symmetric as for other occupancies.
+       The initial and final vectors are not quite as satisfyingly symmetric as for other occupancies.
 However, to simplify the API, this function still deals with both cases.

    :param _this: